When To Hire A Dog Bite Lawyer

 According to the 2010 study by the AHRQ, the majority of people who visited an ER for dog bites were men.
 Men were treated in emergency rooms at a rate of 110 per 100,000, and women were treated at a rate of 98 per 100,000.

-The vast majority of dog bite victims were in the younger demographics.
+The vast majority of dog bite victims are in the younger demographics.
 Just over 73 percent of victims going to ERs were under the age of 45 while 51 percent of those in the hospital were younger than 45.

 Dog Bites By Geographic Location